divio/divio-cloud-docs/introduction/django-03-setup-project-locally.rst

 However, when we start it locally with ``docker-compose up``, the ``command`` line in the ``docker-compose.yml`` file will override that, and use ``python manage.py runserver 0.0.0.0:80`` instead.

-If we need to run the project locally using Uvicorn rather than the runsever, we can do that by temporarily commenting out the ``command`` line in the ``docker-compose.yml`` file.
+If we need to run the project locally using Uvicorn rather than the runserver, we can do that by temporarily commenting out the ``command`` line in the ``docker-compose.yml`` file.

 Try it both ways.
 As before, the Django project can be found locally at http://127.0.0.1:8000.

+..  admonition:: Static files when using Uvicorn

+    The Django runserver provides a lot of convenience.
+An example is that it will (as long as ``DEBUG = True``) automatically serve static files such as CSS without additional configuration.
+When you launch the site using Uvicorn, or when ``DEBUG = False``, static files are not automatically served.
+You can try loading the `fonts.css
+    <http://127.0.0.1:8000/static/admin/css/fonts.css>`_ static file in each configuration to see this for yourself.
+We
+    will refine this later.

+    In the meantime, make sure you set ``DEBUG = True`` and restore the ``command`` line in the ``docker-compose.yml`` file before continuing.

 ..  include:: includes/03-local-2-useful-commands.rst